 Mark Tipple is a documentary filmmaker & photographer from Sydney, Australia and over the last few years has been hailed worldwide for his craft.
 But much like the vast expanse of the ocean that he has fallen in love with over the years, true appreciation for his art comes from understanding the depth of it.
 With camera in hand he filmed and photographed the touching story of the youth of Kigamboni Community Center, Tanzania; the aftermath of the much hyped Jakartan dream; the village of Navakai, Fiji ravaged by natural disaster; and the vulnerability of the great white shark in Guadalupe island, Mexico coordinated with his brother Luke Tipple, the marine biologist.
-Very recently he extended his support for another noteworthy cause led by Surfers against Sewage for their ‘Protect our Waves’ campaign.

 Peter Kemp shares the same city as once inhabited by legendary painter Vermeer – Delft, Netherlands.
 And the 52 year old photographer is profoundly affected by the fact.
 His conceptual artwork on photographic plate bears the intensity of dramatic expressions so essential for an evocative experience of a good story in the frozen moment inside the ornate frame.